Muthubioinfo/population-genetics/Forward-simulation-ARG.md

 ```

 ### Create a new diploid individual
-Each individual has 2 genomes.
-Define a function to add a diploid individual to the population and return their node IDs.
+Assuming each individual in the population carries a diploid genome.
+Hence, define a function to add a diploid individual to the population and return assign node IDs.

 ```python
 def make_diploid(tables, time, parent_individual) -> tuple[int, tuple[int, int]]: